APoodle/-kaggle-input-fide-google-efficiency-chess-ai-challenge/README.md

 ## Journey

 Day 1: Followed the tutorial on how to make a chess bot, I am now in complete uncharted territory for me so the next step would be to read other solutions and see how to make a better bot.
 Might need to look at Chessnut

+Day 2: Followed what Kaggler Vyacheslav Bolotin did and waiting to see how well that will work out for me.
+Going to copy one more Kaggler tomorrow and then do research into what Chessnut really is.